Moby Dick (1956 film): Filming

+Special effects

 A myth that was put to rest in cinematographer Oswald Morris' autobiography, Huston, We Have a Problem, is that no full-length whale models were ever built for the production.
 Previous accounts have claimed that as many as three 60-foot rubber "white whales" were lost at sea during filming, making them "navigational hazards".
 In fact the titular whale shown in the film was constructed by Dunlop in Stoke-on-Trent, England.
 Moby Dick was 75 ft long and weighed 12 tons, and required 80 drums of compressed air and a hydraulic system in order to remain afloat and operational.
 However the artificial whale came loose from its tow-line and drifted away in a fog.
 Peck confirmed in 1995 that he was aboard the prop.
 According to Morris, after the prop was lost the Pequod was followed by a barge with various whale parts (hump, back, fin, tail).
 Ninety percent of the shots of the white whale are various size miniatures filmed in a water tank in Shepperton Studios in Surrey, near London.
 Whales and longboat models were built by a special effects man, August Lohman, working in conjunction with art director Stephen Grimes.
 Studio shots also included a life-size Moby jaw and head - with working eyes.
 The head apparatus which could move like a rocking horse was employed when actors were in the water with the whale.
 Gregory Peck's last speech is delivered in the studio while riding the white whale's hump (a hole was drilled in the side of the whale so Peck could conceal his real leg).

+Ships

 The Pequod was portrayed by, appropriately, the Moby Dick.
 Built in England in 1887 as the Ryelands, the ship came into the hands of the film industry in the 50s, and was also used in Treasure Island.
-It was destroyed by fire in Morecambe, England in 1972.
+It was destroyed by fire in Morecambe, England, in 1970.
 The schooners used were Harvest King and James Postlethwaite, both from Arklow, Ireland.